 What We Do

 The mission of the Grind For Life organization is to provide financial assistance to cancer patients and their families when traveling long distances to doctors and hospitals.
-In addition, we educate and inspire these patients and families concerning cancer survival and recovery.
-Those who qualify may request assistance for travel and lodging expenses, meal, and personal needs.
+In addition, we educate and inspire these patients and families concerning cancer survival and recovery with Mike Rogers Story a Two Time Sarcoma Survivor .
+Those who qualify may request assistance for travel and lodging expenses, meals, and personal needs.

 Our ultimate goal with this organization is to have a couple of apartments near Memorial Sloan-Kettering Hospital in Manhattan, so people who are receiving treatment at the hospital can have their family near them.
 We want to be able to provide a comfortable place to stay, charge fees based on a sliding scale, provide support for those who are not accustomed to the city, and make a rough situation a little easier for those who travel long distances for treatment.